Last Updated on June 26, 2022 by Laura Turner

 The first key to success on the boards is using practice questions to develop your “hunch reflex.”
-If you’re a second year medical student, “kinda-sorta” thinking about a certain test you’ll have to take in about six months, and you haven’t already begun using USMLE/COMLEX-style practice questions in your study, you should start now.
-Even if you’re just half way through first year, start incorporating the following advice into your study plan: questions, questions, questions!
+If you’re a second-year medical student, “kinda-sorta” thinking about a certain test you’ll have to take in about six months, and you haven’t already begun using USMLE/COMLEX-style practice questions in your boards preparation, you should start now.
+Even if you’re just halfway through the first year, start incorporating the following advice into your study plan: questions, questions, questions!

 Don’t make the mistake I did as a medical student and wait to incorporate this study strategy into your board-preparation “long game.”
-I didn’t really discover “practice questions” until later in second year, and I really wish I had used them sooner.
-Both using MCQs and then writing practice boards-style questions made me so much more efficient in study, a little more confident walking into my USMLE and NBME shelf exams, and even decreased my testing anxiety to a certain degree.
+I didn’t really discover “practice questions” until later in my second year, and I really wish I had used them sooner.
+Both using MCQs and then writing practice board-style questions made me so much more efficient in my board preparations, a little more confident walking into my USMLE and NBME shelf exams, and even decreased my testing anxiety to a certain degree.

 Learn What Makes a Good Multiple Choice Question

 You can learn to discern why certain things will never show up on the boards because the only way to formulate a question about them is to write one that is verboten, one that doesn’t meet the high standards that the NBME and NBOME require of for MCQs used on their actual exams.

 Learning to recognize the factors that contribute to the goodness or badness of a question can help guide your study and assist you in constructing a mental map of both of the topics that will likely show up and how those topics will be tested on the exam.
 Acquiring some skill in this area can be used repeatedly throughout your medical career for the many, many tests you’ll be required to take.